gdaless20/Circuitpython/README.md

 ![Powerful Esboo](https://user-images.githubusercontent.com/71349797/134725601-72db0fcb-0d50-486c-aff5-9e0ec1772057.png)

 ### Reflection
 This project was very stressful as I could not get my serial monitor to show distance, I had to use my peers to help me and I was eventually able to figure it out.
+I also had to do a lot of trial and error when using the color codes.